LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

    $ brew install coreutils wget libarchive gnupg2 git direnv

-On Linux systems, use the distribution own package manager to install any missing command.
+On Linux systems, use the distribution's own package manager to install any missing command.
 For example, in recent Ubuntu versions:

 ::